resistics/resistics/docs/source/advanced/pre-process.rst

 Interpolation to second
 ~~~~~~~~~~~~~~~~~~~~~~~

 Resistics assumes that data is sampled on the second.
-For more information on this, please see :doc:`Time series formats <../formats/timeseries>` and :doc:`Interpolation to second <../formats/timeseries/interpolation-to-second>`.
+For more information on this, please see :doc:`time series formats <../formats/timeseries>` and :doc:`interpolation to second <../formats/timeseries/interpolation-to-second>`.

 Gap filling
 ~~~~~~~~~~~